sebastian-lapuschkin/lrp_toolbox/README.md

     bash install.sh

 Make sure to at least skim through the installation scripts!
 For more details and instructions please refer to [the manual](https://github.com/sebastian-lapuschkin/lrp_toolbox/blob/master/doc/manual/manual.pdf).

+#### Attention for Caffe-LRP
+We highly recommend building LRP for Caffe via the [singularity image definition](singularity/caffe-lrp-cpu-u16.04.def) (You might regret doing something else outside of Ubuntu 14.04 LTS or Ubuntu 16.04 LTS...):
+Call

+	cd <toolbox_location>/singularity
+	singularity build --fakeroot --force caffe-lrp-cpu-u16.04.sif caffe-lrp-cpu-u16.04.def

+and the go have a coffee.
+The resulting caffe-lrp-cpu-u16.04.sif is an (executable) Singularity image which allows you to process LRP (and other methods) for Caffe Models with

+[singularity run] ./caffe-lrp-cpu-u16.04.sif -c CONFIGPATH -f FILELISTPATH -p OUTPUTPATH

+Have a look at [the manual](https://github.com/sebastian-lapuschkin/lrp_toolbox/blob/master/doc/manual/manual.pdf) for details.

 ### The LRP Toolbox Paper